CPM Staff Tutorials

 3. Follow the instructions on how to fix the issue.

-Fixing SortSite Error: The metadata stream in the Catalog dictionary does not include the PDF/UA identifier.
+Expand or collapse content Fixing SortSite Error: The metadata stream in the Catalog dictionary does not include the PDF/UA identifier.

 1. Click 'Use print production' under 'All tools' and then click 'Preflight'.